I’m Jeremy Elphick-Pooley and I am a d.TEC Teacher @ SGS and a STEM Teacher @ The FabLab.

 We design stuff.
 [We use technology] We make stuff.

+I also run the FabLab!
+The FabLab is a place where students can come design, create, build, experiment and learn at their own pace (students can also use it to catch up on coursework etc!).
 If at all possible I try not to “teach” in the FabLab: I facilitate, I open doors and I point students in the right direction.
 Students need to be enthusiastic, engaged and independent enough to see opportunities and to grab them.
+As a “starter for 10” I run 3 projects via the FabLab: VEX IQ Robotics, F1 in Schools and Antweight RoboWars!

 You can use the FabLab to make almost anything (that doesn’t hurt anyone); you must learn to do it yourself, and you must share use of the lab with others.